ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 #### Businesses have to develop their own digital systems as *products*

-This is a really common theme in the Agile world and is also important for digital transformation.
+This is a common theme in the Agile world and is also important for digital transformation.
 The business team should think about their products to include their technology platform.
 They should see them as the same thing, evolving together continually.

-One of the main problem with IT projects is the baked in assumption that the software will be finished, the project will be over, and everyone will be happy.
+One of the main problems with IT projects is the baked in assumption that the software will be finished, the project will be over, and everyone will be happy.
 We know that isn't true though, the business keeps evolving, they update their requirements, and they want more 'innovation'.
 They need it to keep differentiating and competing in the market.

 Even when they use COTS, businesses should think of it as their product.
-Sometimes it wont need to differentiate too much.
+Sometimes it won’t need to differentiate too much.
 HR software is an example of where people dont seek constant innovation to differentiate as much.
-However they do need to think of the experiences they provide to employees: are they keeping them effective, or are they wasting their time with inefficient processes and software?
+However, they do need to think of the experiences they provide to employees: are they keeping them effective, or are they wasting their time with inefficient processes and software?

 #### Become an agile organization